Jaydenjc/CS-Portfolio/README.md

 - PHP, HTML, JavaScript, Java, SwiftUI, Python, and MySQL.
 - In addition to progamming langues, UI design mockups, user stories and other information system design elements are displayed.

+**Tech Support:** (on TechSupport branch)
+  - Developed a Tech Support web app that involved session tracking of different authenticated users, injection prevention with HTML and SQL, and accessed/manipulated data from SQL
+  - Expected users: customer, admin, technician
+  - For demoing purposes, customer login: username: kelly@example.com, pw: sesame admin login:  username: admin, pw: sesame technician login: username: alison@sportspro.com, pw: sesame

+**Tip Calculator:** (on TipCalculator branch)
+  - Developed an app thats takes the users input on bill amount, tip percent, and number of people.
+With that info, it displays bill total and amount to be paid by each person and tip amount

+**StudentHub:** (on StudentHub branch)
+  - Developed a University Student Hub with a Google Maps API for highlighting nearby Universities, a resource section for nearby landmarks, restaurants, as well as general educational resources and Google search capability

 **Bentley Webpages:**
   - Content Management System: Drupal
   - Description: Links to sites I developed for Bentley University on bentley.edu